annarufas/jupyter-matlab-ocean-satellite-data-toolbox/README.md

 ### Instructions for setting up `thomas`

-[EUMETSAT's Data Store](https://eumetsatspace.atlassian.net/wiki/spaces/DSDS/pages/315785276/Accessing+the+Data+Store) offers different [ways](https://eumetsatspace.atlassian.net/wiki/spaces/DSDS/pages/315818088/Using+the+APIs) to access and interact with the data in order to refine searches.
+[EUMETSAT's Data Store](https://eumetsatspace.atlassian.net/wiki/spaces/DSDS/pages/315785276/Accessing+the+Data+Store) offers different [ways](https://eumetsatspace.atlassian.net/wiki/spaces/DSDS/pages/315818088/Using+the+APIs) to access and interact with their data in order to refine searches.
 Many of those are supported by the EUMETSAT Data Access Client [`eumdac`](https://eumetsatspace.atlassian.net/wiki/spaces/DSDS/pages/2016280587/Using+EUMDAC).
 We are going to use [`eumdac`](https://eumetsatspace.atlassian.net/wiki/spaces/EUMDAC/overview) to access, subset and download L2 data for matchups.
-EUMETSAT has created the [ThoMaS](https://training.eumetsat.int/pluginfile.php/49380/course/section/4746/ThoMaS.pdf) (Tool to generate Matchups of OC products with Sentinel-3/OLCI) toolkit for automating OLCI ocean colour data acquisition and match-up analysis.
+EUMETSAT has created the [ThoMaS](https://training.eumetsat.int/pluginfile.php/49380/course/section/4746/ThoMaS.pdf) (Tool to generate Matchups of OC products with Sentinel-3/OLCI) toolkit for automating Sentinel-3 OLCI ocean colour data acquisition and matchup analysis.
 It is an automated (API) method to search for and retrieve products.
-You will need to downlaod ThoMaS.
-Once downloaded, please place it in the `./resources/external/` directory.
+You will need to downlaod ThoMaS and place it in the `./resources/external/` directory.
 There are two ways to download it.
 Either the Git way:

-`cd ./code/internal/`
+`cd ./resources/external/`

 `mkdir ThoMaS`